nest/nest-simulator/extras/userdoc/md/documentation/part-1-neurons-and-simple-neural-networks.md

     import nest

+It should be noted, however, that certain external packages must be imported *before* importing nest.
+These include `sklearn` ([scikit-learn](http://scikit-learn.org/stable/index.html)) and `scipy` ([SciPy](https://www.scipy.org/)):

+    from sklearn.svm import LinearSVC
+    from scipy.special import erf

+    import nest

 As with every other module for Python, the available functions can be prompted for.

     dir(nest)

 One such command is `nest.Models()`, which will return a list of all the available models you can use.
 If you want to obtain more information about a